New Quay Lifeboat Station: 20th century

 A new boathouse and slipway were built to the south of the original in 1903–4 at a cost of £1,312; the original boathouse was passed on to the Harbour Commission.
 The 1904 boathouse, when superseded in 1992, was renamed Cnwc-y-Glap and was still in use in 2014.

-From 1907 the station used the pulling and sailing lifeboat, William Cantrell Ashley, the longest-serving lifeboat at the station.
+From 1907 the station used the pulling and sailing lifeboat, William Cantrell Ashley (ON 578), the longest-serving lifeboat at the station.
 The lifeboat was funded by the legacy of Charles Carr Ashley, which provided for five lifeboats and included funds for maintenance and for the benefit of crew members' widows and their families in the event of loss of life.
 The lifeboat was transported from London by rail to Fishguard and sailed to New Quay by the same 15 crew that had delivered Frank and Marion to Fishguard at the end of her service.

 In August 1917, after going out to two boys fishing in a small boat in deteriorating weather, the lifeboat diverted to rescue two fishermen whose boat was foundering; all four were saved.
 For 17 years in the 1920s and 1930s the coxswain was Frederick Shayler.
 In November 1920 the lifeboat was called to HMS Amethyst, being towed to the breaker's at Milford Haven.
 In a gale and heavy seas the tow had parted and the lifeboat, dwarfed by the 3,000 ton cruiser, took off seven of the eight crew, with the captain refusing to leave (he was rescued two days later by Aberystwyth lifeboat).

 In February 1946 William Cantrell Ashley was at sea for more than 24 hours in severe weather standing by the broken-down submarine HMS Universal and helping to rescue her crew.
 William Cantrell Ashley was the RNLI's last pulling and sailing lifeboat when she was retired in 1948 after 41 years' service.
 She was passed on to the first Outward Bound school at Aberdovey.
 In the same year the RNLI adapted the station for a new lifeboat and built a tractor house.